Bobby Bostic: Aftermath, legal challenges and release

 In January 2020, a bill sponsored by Missouri House of Representatives member Nick Schroer and co-sponsored by member Barbara Washington was introduced, which if passed would have given people sentenced as juveniles greater opportunity for parole; Bostic was mentioned by name in the introduction of the bill as a prisoner who would be affected by its passing.
 A separate petition asking Missouri Governor Mike Parson to grant Bostic clemency was launched around the same time, and gathered around 50 signatures from both Republicans and Democrats.
 The bill, which had strong bi-partisan support and had been expected to pass, was never debated due to the COVID-19 pandemic.
 As of May 2020, Bostic's only chance of release was the clemency petition being approved by Parson.

 In May 2021, an amendment inspired by Bostic's case was added to Senate Bill 26 in Missouri by Rep. Mark Sharp, giving anyone who committed a crime other than murder as a minor the possibility of parole after 15 years.
 The bill passed and was signed into law in July 2021.
 Bostic was subsequently granted a parole hearing in November 2021.
 None of Bostic's victims opposed him being given parole or clemency, and some wrote letters of support for his release.
 His parole was approved in December 2021 for release the following year.
 Prison rules allowed only one person to accompany Bostic to parole; he chose Evelyn Baker, who accepted and advocated for his release at the hearing.
 Bostic was among the first people to be granted parole under the new law.
 He was released on November 9, 2022, and was greeted by Baker and dozens of family and supporters.

 Personal life

-While in prison, Bostic completed a General Educational Development, an associate degree and over 30 rehabilitation classes and programs.
+While in prison, Bostic completed a General Educational Development diploma, an associate degree and over 30 rehabilitation classes and programs.
 He has completed courses from Adams State University and Missouri State University.
-Bostic is a published author, having written poetry and other non-fiction books.
+Bostic is a published author, having written poetry and non-fiction books.
 Bostic founded a book club in prison, and after writing to the St. Louis County Library, inspired efforts from the librarians to create projects to improve literacy in prison.